 The payday loan industry is a poorly regulated one.
 The rules restricting or allowing payday loans vary from state to state.
 What Mississippi allows might not fly in Kentucky, for example.
 The same is true about the rules regarding EPPs.

 As the Consumer Financial Protection Bureau (CFPB) points out, some states require lenders to offer EPPs to borrowers.
 Some don’t.
 People living in states that don’t require EPPs can check to see if a lender is part of the Community Financial Services Association of America (CFSAA).
 CFSAA is a trade association that requires members to offer EPPs to borrowers.

 An EPP can help borrowers avoid the payday loan cycle but might not be available to everyone.
 A lender might not offer it or a borrower might have already fallen behind on paying.
 Fortunately, other repayment options are available to help people free themselves from the payday loan trap.
 These options include:

 - Debt consolidation: Debt consolidation helps borrowers break free from payday loans by consolidating their existing debt into a single loan.
 Usually, the consolidation loan has a lower interest rate and fewer fees than a payday loan.

-- Debt management: A debt management plan (DMP) can also help borrowers get free from the payday loan cycle.
-Working with a nonprofit credit counseling agency, a credit counselor helps a borrower negotiates a lower payment with their creditors.
+- Debt management: A Debt Management Plan (DMP) can also help borrowers get free from the payday loan cycle.
+Working with a nonprofit credit counseling agency, a credit counselor helps borrowers negotiate a lower payment with their creditors.
 The borrower then makes one monthly payment, which gets divided up among each lender.

 - Payday Alternative Loans: Credit unions often offer payday alternative loans as a way to help borrowers free themselves from the predatory payday lending cycle.
 The interest rates on Payday Alternative Loans can be higher than on other loans.
 But they are usually much lower than the rates charged by payday lenders.